Introduction to Community-Engaged Learning

 Your college experience will prepare you to make a living, follow a career path, and find self-fulfillment.
-Yet it should go beyond these self-oriented goals in that it also should prepare you for civic engagement.
-Civic engagement can be thought of as being involved in solving social problems or improving the community.
-Being civically engaged during college means learning about and participating in community investment through individual, club, and class activities and assignments.
+Yet it should go beyond these self-oriented goals in that it also should prepare you for community-engaged learning (also called service-learning).
+Being engaged in the community can be thought of as being involved in solving social problems or improving the community.
+Community-engaged learning means learning about and participating in community investment through individual, club, and class activities and assignments.

 —Previous English Student

-Those who participate in civic engagement tend to have higher grades, are more likely to graduate, and have a more meaningful class experience.
+Those who participate in community-engaged learning tend to have higher grades, are more likely to graduate, and have a more meaningful class experience.
 Giving something back to the community is just as important as learning in class, and by doing both you can be prepared to be a good citizen in your community, workplace, and in your life.
 Other benefits include:

 - A more complex understanding of communal, societal, and global issues

 - Increased involvement and connection with the community through mutual learning and helping

 - Enhanced learning due to practical application of skills

 - Developed ability to help and serve others

 - Practice in analyzing and implementing public action